JonathanSum/JonathanSum/README.md

 Greeting.
 Just be yourself😃

 If you have s personal project that needs a help, please feel free to ask me.
+Don't forget to check out my projects and repo in below👇 For example, coloring with deeplearning, or possible NLP and Graph NN in future.

 <div style = "
   content: "";